 - ½ teaspoon Cinnamon

 - 8 ounces Fresh Mozzarella thinly sliced (can also substitute regular mozzarella)

-- 5 Garlic Cloves, roughly chopped or sliced into fourths
+- 5 Garlic Cloves roughly chopped or sliced into fourths

 - Preheat oven to 375ºF (190ºC).

 - Add two tablespoons ghee to a nonstick pan and add the chopped onion to it over med-high heat.

 - Using a wooden spatula, mix it around occasionally to keep from burning.
 You want the onion to fry and get golden-brown.
 It may take about 15 minutes.